IntersectMBO/cardano-node/trace-dispatcher/docs/trace-dispatcher.md

 ### Configuration

-With the new system of configuration we have
+With the new system of configuration we have:

 1. fine-grained configure options based on namespaces up to individual messages
 2. reconfigurable at any time with with a call to configureTracers